 The following are all different types of tests in software engineering.

-: Functional tests generally consist of stories focussed around the users ability to perform actions or use cases checking if functionality works.
+Functional tests generally consist of stories focused around the users ability to perform actions or use cases checking if functionality works.
 An example would be “can the user save the document with changes”.

-: Internationalisation tests check that localisation for other countries and cultures in the software is correct and inoffensive.
+Internationalisation tests check that localization for other countries and cultures in the software is correct and inoffensive.
 Checks can include checking currency conversions, word range checks, font checks, timezone checks and the like.

 Performance / Load / Stress

 Performance load or stress testing is used to see how a system performance under certain high or low workload conditions.
 The idea is to see how the system performs under these conditions and can be used to measure scalability and resource usage.

 Regression tests are an extension of sanity checks which aim to ensure that previous defects which had a test written do not re-occur in a given software product.

 Realtime tests are to check systems which have specific timing constraints.
 For example trading systems or heart monitors.
 In these case real time tests are used.